Skip to Main Content Page Title

 A further rich source of liturgical music can be found in the library at Ushaw College, a former Catholic seminary about 6 miles outside Durham.

 We hold one of the most extensive collections of hymnody in the country.
-This is the Pratt Green collection of hymn books, and some psalters and studies of hymn writing, many on open access in the Barker Research Library.
+This is the Pratt Green collection of hymn books, and some psalters and studies of hymn writing.

-Invaluable also as a resource for the relations between an author and his publisher is the considerable collection of the writer of around 400 hymns, Timothy Dudley-Smith (b1926), former Bishop of Thetford.
+Invaluable also as a resource for the relations between an author and his publisher is the considerable collection of the writer of around 400 hymns, Timothy Dudley-Smith (1926-2024), former Bishop of Thetford.

 The working papers of a number of composers are available to researchers and students.
 The collections include the papers of Sir John Stainer (1840-1901), the organist and composer, and initial examiner of the university’s external music degrees, perhaps best known for The Crucifixion.
 They also include those of the post-romantic composer Graham Whettam (1927-2007), which illustrate the efforts composers have to make to get their pieces performed or played.
 There are also papers of the female composers Else Headlam-Morley (1865-1950) and the increasingly appreciated Dame Ethel Smyth (1858-1944).